-Russell Wilson, Dak Prescott, Tom Brady, and Deshaun Watson are also high on a list that is dominated by QBs per usual.
-The last non-QB to win MVP was Adrian Peterson in 2012 when he ran for over 2,000 yards.
+Fellow QBs Ben Roethlisberger, Josh Allen and Kyler Murray are all still in the mix but would need a monster month of December to catch Mahomes.
+The list is almost always dominated by QBs as the last non-QB to win MVP was Adrian Peterson in 2012 when he ran for over 2,000 yards.

 NFL MVP odds 2020